 If you have a child already in the school and have suffered an unexpected change in circumstances which affects your ability to pay the school fees, please contact the Finance Bursar as soon as possible to arrange a meeting and to initiate a discussion on the way forward.
 If a short or medium term bursary seems to be needed the Finance Bursar will ask a representative of the school to make a home visit and carry out a means test, the results of which will be used to either award a bursary or to further inform how the school can best help you through a difficult period.

-Enhanced Scholarships (Year 7 and Year 9 entry only)
+Supported Scholarships (Year 7 and Year 9 entry only)

-If you wish to be considered for an enhanced scholarship, please indicate this on the confirmation form that will be sent to you at the start of the admissions process.
+If you wish to be considered for a supported scholarship, please indicate this on the confirmation form that will be sent to you at the start of the admissions process.
 A home visit will then be made by a representative of the school who will carry out a means test before the scholarship assessment takes place.
 Applicants should have available documentation that supports all their income and outgoings, financial assets and liabilities.
-Enhanced scholarship offers are sent to successful applicants after the entrance assessments, together with the offer of a place at the school.
+Supported scholarship offers are sent to successful applicants after the entrance assessments, together with the offer of a place at the school.
 Admissions staff can give you an indication of the likelihood of a scholarship being awarded following the entrance tests.

 Application Procedure: Your Next Step